Cross-Validation with Antithetic Gaussian Randomization: The proposed estimator for the normal means problem

 where the second equality is due to the zero-sum constraint in \eqref{zero:sum}.
-This approach mimics the standard $K$-fold cross-validation in that, when pooling the train (or test) data from all $K$ folds, the randomization variables cancel out, thereby recovering the original data $Y$.
+Notice that our construction of $K$ noisy train--test pairs mimics the standard $K$-fold cross-validation in the sense that when the train (or test) data from all $K$ folds are averaged, the randomization variables cancel, thereby recovering the original data $Y$.